borsch/angular-datatable-advanced/README.md

 https://www.npmjs.com/package/angular-datatable-advanced

+## Changelog
+Follow [releases history](https://github.com/borsch/angular-datatable-advanced/releases) for more information that was changed between different versions:

 ## How to use?

 Here you can find a simple example of project - https://borsch.github.io/angular-datatable-advanced/ (Better examples & docs yet to be provided)